jtoguri/zet/20220310221222/README.md

 # SQL

-Structured Query Language is a language that makes it easy to manage requested data.
+Structured Query Language is a language that makes it easy to manage requested data and interact with relational databases.